jeffpar/pcjs.v1/modules/pcjs/lib/README.md

 Structure
 ---
+These JavaScript files divide PCjs functionality into major PC components.
+Most of the files are device components, implementing a specific device (or set of devices, in the case of [chipset.js](chipset.js)).

-All the code for PCjs is contained in the following JavaScript files, which roughly divide the functionality into major PC components, aka "devices".
-However, not every file implements a device, and "component" is an overloaded term, since *[Component](/docs/pcjs/component/)* is also the name of the shared base class used for most PCjs devices (see [component.js](../../shared/lib/component.js)).
+Be aware that *component* is an overloaded term, since **Component** is also the name of the shared base class in [component.js](../../shared/lib/component.js) used by most machine components.
-So it's best to refer to these files generically as "modules", and more specifically as "device modules" whenever they implement a specific device (or set of devices, in the case of [*ChipSet*](/docs/pcjs/chipset/)).
+A few low-level components (eg, the **Memory** and **State** components, the Card class of the **Video** component, the Color and Rectangle classes of the **Panel** component, etc) do not extend **Component**, so don't assume that every PCjs object has access to [component.js](../../shared/lib/component.js) methods.

-Examples of non-device modules include UI modules like [panel.js](panel.js) and [debugger.js](debugger.js), and sub-modules like [x86opxx.js](x86opxx.js) and [x86func.js](x86func.js) that separate the CPU functionality of [x86.js](x86.js) into more manageable pieces.
+Examples of non-device components include UI components like [panel.js](panel.js) and [debugger.js](debugger.js), and sub-components like [x86opxx.js](x86opxx.js) and [x86func.js](x86func.js) that separate the CPU functionality of [x86.js](x86.js) into more manageable pieces.

-These modules should always be loaded or compiled in the order listed by the *pcJSFiles* property in [package.json](../../../package.json), which includes all the necessary *shared* modules as well.
+These components should always be loaded or compiled in the order listed by the *pcJSFiles* property in [package.json](../../../package.json), which includes all the necessary *shared* components as well.
-At the time of this writing, the order is:
+At the time of this writing, the recommended order is:

 * [shared/defines.js](../../shared/lib/defines.js)
 * [shared/diskapi.js](../../shared/lib/diskapi.js)